-The Philadelphia Ceili Group (pronounced “Kay-Lee”) – a non-profit, 501-c-3 organization, founded in 1958 to preserve and promote Irish music, dance and culture, will present the 38th Annual Traditional Irish Music and Dance Festival Thursday, Sept.
-6, through Saturday, Sept.
-8, at Philadelphia’s “Irish Center”, a.k.a.
+The Philadelphia Ceili Group (pronounced “Kay-Lee”), a non-profit, 501-c-3 organization, founded in 1958 to preserve and promote Irish music, dance and culture, will be sponsoring its 42nd Annual Traditional Irish Music and Dance Festival for three days: Thursday, Sept.
+8, through Saturday, Sept.
+10, at Philadelphia’s “Irish Center,” a.k.a.
 The Commodore Barry Club, Carpenter Lane and Emlen Streets in West Mt.
 Airy.

 This year’s festival has something for everyone: a night of Irish song with some of the best local singers of Irish traditional songs hosted by Marian Makins; a special Ceili dance with live music by the McGillians & Friends and a Friday night Rambling House hosted by Tim Britton.

 On Thursday night, Sept.
 8, 8 p.m., there will be a special night of song with some of the area’s best local singers of Irish songs sung in English and in Irish.
 Friday night, Sept.
 9, starting at 8 p.m., will be filled with music and dance with a Ceili dance and live music by the McGillians & Friends, one of the best Ceili bands in the tri-state area, and hosted by John Shields and Cass Tinney.